M-earnest/docker_workshop/_sources/advanced/creating.md

 ### Neurodocker - Going further beyond

-Check-out the examples on the [Neurodocker site](https://www.repronim.org/neurodocker/user_guide/examples.html), to see how to incorporate most neuroscience relevant packages into a Docker container.
+Check out the examples on the [Neurodocker site](https://www.repronim.org/neurodocker/user_guide/examples.html), to see how to incorporate most neuroscience relevant packages into a Docker container.

-Additionally, you should check-out their [command-line-interface section](https://www.repronim.org/neurodocker/user_guide/cli.html) to see how to best make use of Neurodocker.
+Additionally, you should check out their [command-line-interface section](https://www.repronim.org/neurodocker/user_guide/cli.html) to see how to best make use of Neurodocker.

 **Note** If your server system doesn't support docker, Neurodocker also allows for the creation of singularity images using mostly the same syntax as above!